radish-es/casebook-property/content/cases/harrison.md

     explanation: How does Nova Scotia's Act compare to the Petty Trespass statutes in the Manitoba and Ontario statues considered by the court in this case?
 Are there similarities and/or differences?
 Do they matter?
   - url: content/concepts/trespass.md
     explanation: Although a claim in the tort of trespass is not being made in this case, why is this civil cause of action still relevant to at least one of the judges?
+  - url: content/concepts/style.md
+    explanation: How do Justice Dickson's and Justice Laskin's styles of reasoning differ from one another?
+Can you pinpoint what exactly is different about their apparently conflicting styles?
 published: true
 ---